 Cold Weather Hiking Gear for Kids

-We live near Banff National Park in Canada (eh!), so we often go hiking in cold weather.
 We have a few favorite items which we recommend for cold weather hiking with kids:

 - Ella’s Wool tube pants: a perfect companion to a wool base layer are these thicker wool knit pants.
 Our kids wear Ella’s Wool tube pants all the time during the cold Canadian winters.